jewettaij/ndautocrr/README.md

 You can manually specify L, the width of the domain of C(j), by supplying an integer as one of the command line arguments.
 This integer determines the number of lines in the output file (See "L" in output file format above.)
+If the threshold (-t argument) is unspecified, then
-L also determines the number of terms that will be used to calculate the correlation length/time according to the formula shown above.
+L also determines the number of terms that will be used to calculate the correlation length/time.
 By default, L is determined by the point when C(j) decays to 1/e of its original value.
 But you can override this choice and force L